ReadingAndThinking.com

 The sick female workers began to sue their employers, but the other party refused to admit that these diseases were related to their products.
 Some doctors and researchers also refused to publish the test results of the patients as ordered.
 The causes of the female workers were even deliberately led to the then notorious syphilis.

 These girls used their lives to promote the safety reform of the factory and the improvement of the legal system.
 But to this day, many similar stories are still being repeated in reality.
-This also makes people can't help but question whether it has to involve life and death in order to attract people's attention to some things.
+This also makes people can't help but question whether it has to involve life and death to attract people's attention to some things.

 11. Little Women by Louisa May Alcott